MO-PaDGAN: Reparameterizing Engineering Designs for Augmented Multi-objective Optimization: Experimental Results

 \section{Experimental Results}

 In this section, we demonstrate the merit of using MO-PaDGAN as a parameterization in multi-objective optimization problems via two synthetic examples and a real-world airfoil design example.
-Please refer to our code and data for reproducing the experimental results\footnote{Code and data is included in the appendix and will be open-sourced when the paper is accepted.}.
+Please refer to our code and data for reproducing the experimental results\footnote{\url{https://github.com/wchen459/MO-PaDGAN-Optimization}}.